atindersingh67/ApiTestPractice/readme.md

 ## How to install & Run using command prompt
 1. Please extract the project at your desired path.
-1. Go to src/test/resources/application.properties folder and update configurations as per your requirement
+1. Go to src/test/resources/application.properties file and update configurations as per your requirement
 	* Update invalidOrderId in application.properties file , i.e the order which should not exist in database.
 	* Update baseUrl in application.properties file ,i.e. where api is hosted  e.g. localhost:51544
 1. Open the command prompt and go to the project path.